parduino/Femora/docs/technical/damping.rst

       # Use the damping manager directly
       damping_manager.create_damping(...)

-2. **Through MeshMaker** (Recommended): Access via the MeshMaker class's .damping property
+2. **Through FEMORA** (Recommended): Access via the FEMORA class's .damping property

    .. code-block:: python

       import femora as fm

-      # Create a MeshMaker instance
+      # Create a FEMORA instance

       # Access the DampingManager through the .damping property
       fm.damping.create_damping(...)

-The second approach is recommended as it provides a unified interface to all of MeshMaker's components and ensures proper initialization of all dependencies.
+The second approach is recommended as it provides a unified interface to all of FEMORA's components and ensures proper initialization of all dependencies.

 How DampingManager Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~